Jafar-Hussein/NewTodolist/README.md

 so you can use the application via the frontend side instead of a browser.

 ## Thougths
 I think this was a learning experience for me, I have never used AWS before and I have never used a pipeline before so this was a great learning experience for me.
-Also learning to connect aws to the other projects gave me a better understanding of the imortance of the pipeline and how it can be used to deploy applications to the cloud.
+Also learning to connect aws to the other projects gave me a better understanding of the importance of the pipeline and how it can be used to deploy applications to the cloud.
-Working hands on with aws has me a deeper knowledge of cloud services and how to deploy applications to the cloud.
+Working hands on with aws has given me a deeper knowledge of cloud services and how to deploy applications to the cloud.

 ## badges
 ![badmath](https://img.shields.io/badge/apache_maven-C71A36?style=for-the-badge&logo=apachemaven&logoColor=white)